Anish-M-code/share_secrets/README.md

 # Pysecret
 A Simple crossplatform Secret sharing Tool using python3 .
 Initially Project Idea was Inspired by Samir Secret Sharing Scheme ssss debian package.
-This tool Can also be used as offline stateless Password Backup System.
+This tool Can also be used as offline Password Backup System.

 Working:-